The64thGamer/cheeseepedia/content/1j6p81p9w3v8kzz4/content.md

 ## Trivia

-- This is the last show to feature reused segments with programming for the {{< wiki-link "Drum Board (Cyberamic)" >}}.
+- This is the last show to feature reused segments with programming for the [Drum Board (Cyberamic)].
 After this show, the Drum Board would be left unused and would subsequently be removed in many locations.